THE AIRFORCE - AIRCRAFT - ORYX

 Attrition:

-11 incidents recorded
+12 incidents recorded

 Oryx

-The Atlas Oryx is a medium-sized utility helicopter manufactured by the Atlas Aircraft Corporation (now Denel Aviation) of South Africa.
-First launched in 1991 as a transport helicopter for the SAAF, the Oryx is an 8t helicopter with three cockpit crew seats, 16 troop seats or up to 12 VIP seats.
+Denel Aviation assembled 51 aircraft.
+The Oryx is an 8t helicopter with three cockpit crew seats, 16 troop seats or up to 12 VIP seats.
 It can carry 6,000kg of cargo on the external sling or 3,600kg of freight in the cabin.

 In 2006 the SAAF initiated a mid life upgrade for 35 Oryx helicopters to extend their service life to the 2015 - 2020 timeframe.
 Due to budgetary restrictions, the upgrade will be limited to airframe life extensions, with a limited communications and navigation upgrade.
 It was initially planned to do a full glass cockpit upgrade.